Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Most men experience erections several times a night.

-sense organs
+Sense organs

-After a hearty meal, hearing becomes worse.
+After a heavy meal, hearing becomes worse.

 About one third of humanity has perfect vision.